e-hat/plume/README.md

 ### Current State
 The latest progress is the creation of a type-checking system and a system for validating scoping errors.
 The next step is to begin with the translation part of the compiler.
 Plume is in a "get this to work" state.
 I have forgone the creation of some basic programming constructs (i.e for-loops, custom types, system calls, etc) in order to accelerate progress toward getting a small subset of my language to compile and run successfully.
 Once that is achieved, the focus will be on expanding that subset.

-Plume currently only supports the following type of program (note: this is *extremely* temporary):
+Plume supports running the following program, where each feature is labelled:

 ```
+# global variables
+Int global := 5
+# functions and block expressions
-def main(): Int := 42
+def main(): Int := {
+  # local variables
+  Bool torf := true
+  # reassignment
+  torf <- false
+  # returning 5 as the exit code
+  global
+}
 ```

-This program exits with a status of `42`.
-It exemplifies the motivation of the Plume syntax well -- `def main(): Int` is a function definition declaration that is assigned to the expression `42`, which is just an integer literal.
+This program exits with a status of `5`.
+After doing arithmetic/boolean expressions, I will add if expressions/declarations.
+Then, function calls will be added, which will probably be the most difficult.
+Note that only primitive types are currently allowed as, I have not yet added a "stack" concept to the bytecode (or the VM, for that matter).
+Also, it is impossible to reassign global variables.
+I am deciding whether or not I should be setting memory locations for global variables in bytecode or if that should be distracted.
+These are fun problems to be considering!

 <a name="use">